SmartTokenLabs/TokenScript/doc/design_paper.md

 **1. Tokenisation means representing all kind of assets as a token on a blockchain.** This requires bundling a token with its transactions rules and behaviour patterns.
 It takes them off the system where they initially grew in and frees them to be traded or used in different context.

-**2. Tokenisatoins must allow** users to interact with different systems through the tokens: In the car example, the car token is issued by Holden, the maker, and necessarily so because it contains code to interact with a smart lock (the *Open*, *Start*, *Lock* actions) and Holden's own web service (the *Locate* action), yet it needs to work in other environments.
+**2. Tokenisatoins must allow** users to interact with different systems through the tokens: In the car example, the car token is issued by ~~Holden, ~~the maker, and necessarily so because it contains code to interact with a smart lock (the *Open*, *Start*, *Lock* actions) and the maker's own web service (the *Locate* action), yet it needs to work in other environments.
 The *Auction* action, for example, is provided by a third party auction web service.
 The user access**es** auction service**s** through the token without the need of signing up and proving ownership.
 The *List for sharing* is provided by a**nother** third party service which tokenises the usage of the car by hours or days and sells them piecemeal.
+And so on.

 The owner must be able to access **all those** ~~such a~~ markets **solely** through this Token.
 The token becomes the fundamental and atomic base for economic interactions. ~~The buyers will have information about the car's GPS location, the capacity to unlock the door and use it, through this token as well.~~